 Scroll down to the bottom of the post to get a bonus video idea of how to decorate a backpack.
 It’s super cool and I can’t wait for you to see it.

-Why buy a new backpack – when you can get creative and makeover the one you already have?
+Why buy a new backpack for back to school – when you can get creative and makeover the one you already have?
 Kids will LOVE these unique ideas for personalized backpacks!
 This fall, FamilyFun magazine has a variety of ways to trick out and personalize your backpack.

 The Googled-Eyed Monster Bag